Welcome to Erin School of English

 Any student who is late for class or who leaves early will not receive attendance for that day.
 Students can be up to 15 minutes late or leave 15 minutes early only in an emergency.
 Attending work is not considered an emergency and students who are late on a regular basis will not receive attendance for those days.

 All students must complete the online placement test four weeks before arrival and attend a speaking test on the first day of their course.
 Failure to complete the placement test may result in the start of your classes being delayed.
 Your class takes place from Monday to Friday.
-All students must have a copy of the class textbook, books are taken on loan from the school at the price of 40 euro (non-refundable).
+All students must have a copy of the class textbook, books are taken on loan from the school at the price of 45 euro (non-refundable).
 If the textbook is kept in good condition (no writing, water spills, etc.) the school will exchange it for you when you change level or class.
 All books must be returned to the school at the end of the course in the same condition as the book was provided in.
-Any student who does not return their book will not be issued with any exit letters.
-By signing this policy you agree that if you damage the course book you will have to pay for it at the cost of 40 euro.
+Any student who does not return their book will not be provided with any exit letters.

 Classes include studying grammar, vocabulary, pronunciation as well as skills such as reading, writing, speaking and listening.
 They are mapped against ‘can-do’ statements from the Common European Framework of Languages (CEFR).
 Our goal is to improve your communicative competence in English i.e. to improve both your language skills and social knowledge of how to use English appropriately.
 Your teacher has a university Degree and a QQI recognized EFL qualification.

 Erin School of English will provide students with a copy of the coursebook and agree to exchange it if the student changes classes for the duration of their course at the cost of 45 euro.
 Books must be kept in good condition (no writing, spills, etc.) and returned at the end of the course.
 I understand that I must keep my book in good condition or it will not be exchanged, and that I must return the book at the end of my course.